 Dismantling inequalities in food systems

-ACBio both informs and amplifies the voices of social movements fighting for food justice and food sovereignty in Africa.
-ACBio is committed to dismantling inequalities in food and agriculture systems in Africa, as well as people’s right to define their own food and agriculture systems.
+ACB is committed to working towards realizing people’s right to define their own food and agriculture systems.
 They believe in people’s right to healthy and culturally appropriate food, produced through ecologically sound and sustainable methods.

-- The work of a range of partners in African and elsewhere towards social justice, equity, and food sovereignty;
+- The work of a range of partners in Africa and elsewhere towards attaining social justice, equity, and food sovereignty

 There are a thousand ways to support our work.